carlosfrias/apigee-opdk-playbook-single-region/installations/mirror/README.md

     ansible-playbook download-archive.yml -e target_hosts=mirror

 # Upload an Apigee Mirror
-You can upload an Apigee Mirror that is available on the local host.
+You can upload an Apigee Mirror that is available on the local host after it was downloaded with `download-archive.yml`.
 You will need to indicate the target host to which the mirror will be uploaded.
 You indicate the target host by passing `target_hosts` during the invocation of this script.